playcanvas/developer.playcanvas.com/docs/user-manual/publishing/web/hosting-heyvr.md

 ## Publishing Flow

-To publish your game on heyVR, You'll need to follow a few simple steps:
+To publish your game on heyVR, you'll need to follow a few simple steps:

 1. Create a developer account (assuming you don't have one yet)
 2. Upload your game